Ed94/gencpp/Readme.md

 Another would be getting preprocessor or template metaprogramming Codes from Unreal Engine definitions, etc.

+The rules for constructing the AST are largely bound the syntax rules for what can be composed with whichever version of C++ your targeting.

+The convention you'll see used throughout the API of the library is as follows:

+1. Check name or parameters to make sure they are valid for the construction requested
+2. Create a code object using `make_code`.
+3. Populate immediate fields (Name, Type, ModuleFlags, etc)
+4. Populate sub-entires using `add_entry`.
+If using the default seralization function `to_string`, follow the order at which entires are expected to appear (there is a strong ordering expected).

+Names or Content fields are interned strings and thus showed be cached using `get_cached_string` if its desired to preserve that behavior.

+`def_operator` is the most sophisitacated constructor as it has multiple permutations of definitions that could be created that are not trivial to determine if valid.

 # TODO

 * May be in need of a better name, I found a few repos with this same one...